Centre for Experimental Art and Communication: Influence

 CEAC has been credited with influencing the development of the Toronto art scene and the art hub at Queen and Spadina by many art historians.
-Of the many existing art institutions that moved to the area during the mid 1970s, including the Music Gallery, Art Metropole, A Space Gallery, and others, as well as new spaces which opened up, YYZ, Mercer Union, and the Cabana Room, CEAC was the largest and most avant-garde.
+Of the many existing art institutions that moved to the area during the mid-1970s, including the Music Gallery, Art Metropole, A Space Gallery, and others, as well as new spaces which opened up, YYZ, Mercer Union, and the Cabana Room, CEAC was the largest and most avant-garde.
 CEAC has also been credited with sponsoring the first punk venue in Canada, Crash ’N’ Burn and with developing the early punk-rock scene in Toronto.

 Crash 'n' Burn

 In the spring of 1977, the Toronto underground scene saw an explosion of local bands adopting the style and counterculture ethos of the New York and British punk movements.
 Perceiving the phenomenon as a spontaneous behavioural reaction against mainstream media, CEAC sponsored the first punk venue in Canada, Crash 'n' Burn.
 Organized by The Diodes, a band composed of OCA students, Crash 'n' Burn was located in the basement of CEAC from May through August 1977.
 The original members of The Diodes Paul Robinson, John Catto, David Clarkson, John Hamilton, and Ian MacKay—collaborated with Amerigo Marras and Bruce Eves in the production of a 45-rpm disc entitled "Raw/War", which was distributed as the 8th issue of Art Communication Edition.
 The music on the record was scattered among droning statements by Marras and Eves from the Behavioural Manifestos of CEAC and Reindeer Werk (performance-duo of Tom Puckey & Dirk Larsen).
-Heralded by Marras as the instrument to produce the “great awakening in the brain-washed television public”, Raw/War blended highly sophisticated rhetoric with the raw sound of hard-core punk.
+Heralded by Marras as the instrument to produce the “great awakening in the brain-washed television public”, Raw/War blended highly sophisticated rhetoric with the raw sound of hardcore punk.

 Other bands that played Crash 'n' Burn, included The Curse and The B Girls; The Poles; The Viletones; The Dishes; and The Dead Boys.

 In 1977, Ross McLaren made the experimental film called "Crash 'n' Burn" shot in and named after the club.
 The film, shot on 16mm black-and-white stock, features punk rock performances by the Dead Boys, Teenage Head, The Boyfriends, and the Diodes.
 Village Voice critic Ed Halter called the film a "self-destructive document of Toronto's eponymous punk club."

 The short-lived energy of the venue ended in September 1977, when CEAC closed Crash 'n' Burn forever.
 Later in 1977, the basement of CEAC was transformed into The Funnel Experimental Film Theatre's headquarters.